Three Days in Dublin with Kids

 There are two good options for the rest of the day, both of which have stops on St Stephen’s Green.

-Option 1.
+Afternoon Option 1.
 Open-top sightseeing buses

-- Dublinia and the Viking World
+- Dublinia and the Viking World (Stop 13)

-- The National Museum, Collin’s Barrack.
 Quite different from the earlier museum and very child friendly.
+The huge central barrack square is often a bigger hit than anything inside.

-Option 2.
+Afternoon Option 2.
 Viking Splash Tours

-These take you on a trip around Dublin partly on land, partly on water in an amphibious vehicle.
-They are tremendous fun for everyone, especially the bits where you get to make Viking war cries at people on the street!
+It’s a wee bit pricey for a tour lasting about an hour and 15 minutes – €65 for 2 adults and 2 children – but the tours really are tremendous fun for everyone, especially the bits where you get to make Viking war cries at people on the street!

 Day 2: Around Dublin Bay By Train